rsksmart/devportal-1.0/Libs/rns-artifacts/index.md

 It provides implementations of RNS Registry, Registrars, and Resolvers which you can deploy as-is or extend to suit your needs, as well as Solidity components to build custom contracts and more complex decentralized systems.

 [Registrar](registrar): contract owner of a node.
-It can emit subnodes and set their owners.
-For example `rsk` owner can change `alice.rsk` owner.
+It can emit sub-nodes and set their owners.
+For example, `rsk` owner can change `alice.rsk` owner.
 - [Subdomain Registrar](registrar/Subdomain-Registrar)
 - [Public Subdomain Registrar](registrar/Public-Subdomain-Registrar)
 - [Price Subdomain Registrar](registrar/Price-Subdomain-Registrar)